7 Prompt Engineering Techniques That Actually Work in 2026

 By Mario Alexandre · March 27, 2026 · 10 min read

-I have tested dozens of prompt engineering techniques across 275 controlled experiments.
-Most popular techniques produce no measurable improvement.
-These 7 are the ones that actually move the needle — each backed by data from real experiments, not theoretical speculation.
+I tested dozens of prompt engineering techniques across 275 controlled experiments.
+Most popular techniques show no real improvement.
+These 7 actually work.
+Each one is backed by data from real experiments, not guesswork.

 Technique 1: 6-Band Sinc Decomposition